 First Week: Business Rules as Code

-List the 10 most common customer-facing decisions your AI makes (pricing, eligibility, refunds, routing)
+List the 10 most common customer-facing decisions the agent makes — pricing, eligibility, refunds, routing

-For each decision, find the current source of truth (PDF, spreadsheet, person's head)
+For each decision, name the current source of truth: a PDF, a spreadsheet, or a person

 Encode the top 3 as JSON decision tables with version and effective_date fields

-Write a test for each decision table covering the happy path and two edge cases
+Write a test for each table covering the happy path and two boundary conditions

-Wire one decision table into your agent as a tool call — start with pricing
+Wire one decision table into the agent as a tool call — start with pricing

 Add a single OPA policy blocking discounts above the maximum for each account tier